 Agricultural and wildlife use of water: Federal effluent guidelines, per 40 CFR Part 435 Subpart E, require that the discharges of produced water from oil production units be used for agricultural or wildlife propagation when discharged.
-The permittee submitted a landowner statement that the discharged water would be used for livestock watering.
-Hence, this facility is in compliance with 40 CFR Part 435 Subpart E, provided that the discharge meets the effluent limits of this WYPDES permit.
+The Wyoming Game and Fish Department has determined that discharge of produced water from all existing WYPDES-permitted oil production units in Wyoming is being used to enhance wildlife propagation and habitat.
+Hence, this facility complies with 40 CFR Part 435 Subpart E, provided that the discharge meets the effluent limits of this WYPDES permit.